-This creamy Real Baked Rice Pudding recipe is a classic your whole family will love.
+This creamy Baked Rice Pudding recipe is a classic your whole family will love.
 Made with plant milk and seasoned just right, this comfort food is delicious and mildly sweet.
 Enjoy it as a guilt-free dessert, a breakfast, as a side at your brunch table.
 Oh, gluten-free too!
 Plenty of good reasons to make it!

 Did you know that there is a national rice pudding day?
 Yep, August 9th!